SyncfusionExamples/Add-wpf-treeviewadv-items-by-databinding-in-XML/README.md

-# Add WPF TreeView items by databinding in XML
+# Add WPF TreeView Items by Databinding in XML

 This session describes about how to add [WPF TreeView](https://help.syncfusion.com/wpf/classic/treeview/overview) (TreeViewAdv) items by databinding in XML.